hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

   researchers to formulate and solve novel and societally-valuable problems in simple, repeatable ways?
   <br><br>
-  We will evaluate audio representations using a benchmark suite across a variety of domains, including speech, environmental sound, medical audio, and music.
+  HEAR 2021 will evaluate audio representations using a benchmark suite across a variety of domains, including speech, environmental sound, medical audio, and music.
 In the spirit of shared exchange, all participants must submit an audio embedding model following